The fascinating origins of Lady Gaga’s mask at the VMAs

 Masked performances on the small screen

 Pre-pandemic, and across both sides of the Atlantic, The Masked Singer has challenged television audiences to identify performers of famous songs.
-The concept, in which artists’ bodies are completely concealed within brightly-coloured and slightly unnerving costumes, was adapted from the South Korean television show, King of Masked Singer, which began in 2015.
+The concept, in which artists’ bodies are completely concealed within brightly colored and slightly unnerving costumes, was adapted from the South Korean television show, King of Masked Singer, which began in 2015.

 This global, cross-cultural fascination with masks in contemporary singing performances, which is to say nothing of their ubiquity on fashion catwalks, offers a more convincing frame for Gaga and Grande’s VMA dress.
-There’s a paradox to these masked performances: even though an artist’s conventional identity is concealed, they are often more expressive and engaging than performances where artists can be clearly recognized.
+There’s a paradox to these masked performances: Even though an artist’s conventional identity is concealed, they are often more expressive and engaging than performances where artists can be clearly recognized.

 It seems appropriate that today’s forms of masked musical performance draw inspiration from Asian models.
 Some of the oldest traditions of live performance that involve face and head coverings can be traced to China and Japan.